plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 {% image "article2024/Done-Review of the Year/Educators retreat/062_08242023.jpg", "noFloat lmnqEducators" %}
 {% image "article2024/Done-Review of the Year/Educators retreat/068_08242023.jpg", "noFloat lmnqEducators" %}

-## Happy Farm Retreats: Coming Home to Mother Earth<br/>*(5 – 19 May 2023; and 15 – 29 September 2023)*
+## Happy Farm Retreats: Coming Home to Mother Earth<br/>*(5 – 19 May 2023 and 15 – 29 September 2023)*

-Since 2022, the Upper Hamlet brothers together with friends from Happy Farm have offered two-week immersive retreats designed to bring the participants intimately in-contact with nature.
+Since 2022, the Upper Hamlet brothers together with friends from Happy Farm have offered two-week immersive retreats designed to bring the participants intimately in contact with nature.
 The retreat was offered twice this year.

 <p class="noIndent">Here is a reflection from a retreatant:</p>